TariqAHassan/EasyMoney/README.md

 Indicators used:

 1. [Consumer price index (2010 = 100)]
     * Source: International Monetary Fund (IMF), International Financial Statistics.
-       	* Notes:
-       		1. All inflation-related results obtained from easymoney (including, but not necessarily limited to, inflation rate and normalization) are the result of calculations based on IMF data.
+    * Note: All inflation-related results obtained from easymoney (including, but not necessarily limited to, inflation rate and normalization) are the result of calculations based on IMF data.
        		   These results do not constitute a direct reporting of IMF-provided data.
 2. [Euro foreign exchange reference rates - European Central Bank]
     * Source: European Central Bank (ECB).
     * Notes:
-       		1. The ECB data used here can be obtained directly from the link provided above.
+       * The ECB data used here can be obtained directly from the link provided above.
-       		2. Rates are updated by the ECB around 16:00 CET.
+       * Rates are updated by the ECB around 16:00 CET.
-       		3. The ECB states, clearly, that usage of this data for transaction purposes is strongly discouraged.
+       * The ECB states, clearly, that usage of this data for transaction purposes is strongly discouraged.
           This sentiment is echoed here; as stated above, ***this tool is for information purposes only***.
-       		4. All exchange rate-related results obtained from easymoney (including, but not necessarily limited to, currency conversion and normalization) are the result of calculations based on ECB data.
+       * All exchange rate-related results obtained from easymoney (including, but not necessarily limited to, currency conversion and normalization) are the result of calculations based on ECB data.
        		   These results do not constitute a direct reporting of ECB-provided data.

 <sup>†</sup>Sherouse, Oliver (2014).
 Wbdata.
 Arlington, VA.